How to Request Tuition Reimbursement from Your Employer

 Concern: Paying your tuition will be expensive for the company.

 Reality: Actually, tuition costs may be less than hiring a new employee with the degree you are pursuing and training the new recruit.
 Your degree may help make the company money, and your employer will save by funding your education.

 Finally, make an appointment to discuss tuition reimbursement with your employer.
 Practice what you want to say beforehand and come to the meeting with your lists in hand.
 If you are turned down this time, you can always make another request in a few months, or apply for financial aid.

 What You Can Tell Your Employer about The University of Scranton

 Before granting your request for tuition reimbursement, your employer will want to know about the type of degree you are pursuing and the quality of the educational institution granting the degree.

 Your employer will be reassured about The University of Scranton’s accreditation by the Middle States Commission on Higher Education.
-Our business school, the Kania School of Management is among only 5 percent of educational institutions worldwide offering MBA programs that are accredited by AACSB International (the Association to Advance Collegiate Schools of Business).
+Our business school, the Kania School of Management is among one of the educational institutions worldwide offering MBA programs that are accredited by AACSB International (the Association to Advance Collegiate Schools of Business).
 The curriculum of our Master of Science in Human Resources program was developed and is regularly updated using the most current human resources body of knowledge as our guide.